narenverma/Hybreed-Website/README.md

 2. Live the Life crafting case study
 3. Fixing the some issues
 4. Update the Home page Features cards positions

+01-08-2024 : Working on the Meta tag SSR and SEO